 Western boundary currents influence continental shelf ecosystems through bottom water intrusions and coastal upwelling which stimulate production in the plankton community.
 Using an optical plankton counter and CTD mounted on an undulating towed body we present the first high-resolution depth-resolved profiles of the zooplankton community across a continental shelf.
 Zooplankton biomass is highest inshore with biomass declining with both increasing distance from shore and depth in the water column.
 The front between the warm East Australian Current (EAC) and cooler continental shelf waters also showed increased biomass of zooplankton.
-The EAC influenced the continental shelf waters by creating current driven uplift where the zooplankton communities had smaller geometric mean sizes and steeper slopes estimated from the normalised biomass size spectrum, characteristics of a more productive community.
-South of the EAC, the continental shelf zooplankton community was more homogenous but still displayed the same broad horizontal and vertical patterns in zooplankton.
+The EAC influenced the continental shelf waters by creating current driven uplift of slope waters, resulting in zooplankton communities with smaller geometric mean sizes and steeper slopes as estimated from the normalised biomass size spectrum, characteristics of a more productive community.
+South of the EAC separation from the coast, the continental shelf zooplankton community was more spatially homogenous but still displayed the same broad horizontal and vertical patterns in zooplankton.
 The patterns observed in this study align with previous research on zooplankton distributions on continental shelves and we suggest that inner continental shelf regions are more productive and support high biomasses of zooplankton compared to offshore, particularly where uplift may be a common occurrence.
-This may be a driver of the highly productive fisheries which are often found on coastal rocky reefs.
+Uplift stimulated productive zooplankton communities may be a driver of the highly productive fisheries which are often found on coastal rocky reefs.